-So there I was cruising along in the old John Deere and pulling my trailer full of tools, trying to keep on schedule because the fog kept slowing me down.
+So, there I was cruising along in the old John Deere and pulling my trailer full of tools, trying to keep on schedule because the fog kept slowing me down.
 There is a spot, just off the 5th tee where the golf cart path edges along the side of a deep valley – classic Petaluma hillside design – with a fence demarking the edge of the golf course property at the bottom.
 Unwisely, I decided to push a bit faster than I should have and suddenly noticed a change in the noise the trailer made.
-It was full of tools and loose sprinkler heads, but now it sounded different – wrongly different.
+The loose tools and sprinkler heads had a distinct rattle, but now it sounded different – wrong somehow.
 Suddenly, there was also unexpected motion to my right, barely inside the cone of light from the John Deere.
-Whoa – that was my trailer!!!
-It must have bounced off of the hitch and was now enjoying the freedom and thrill of a fast acceleration down into the darkness of that valley.
+Whoa!
+That was my trailer!
+It must have bounced off the hitch and was now enjoying the freedom and thrill of a fast acceleration down into the darkness of that valley.
 I stopped the John Deere and listened over the engine as the trailer crashed its way down the steep valley slope.
 The sound was like general hardware explosively flying away from a shattered trailer frame – until it went silent, leaving only me and the John Deere engine.

 But, the god of small boys, must have come out long enough to preserve some of my reputation because the trailer was fully intact and waiting to be reattached.
 If you could see that drop from the path, you might not believe what I just described was possible.
 That trailer really should have been reduced to rubble.

-Despite the cold and wet, I needed to wipe the sweat from my brow before reattaching everything and getting back up on course.
+Despite the cold, I needed to wipe the anxious sweat from my brow before re-attaching everything and getting back up and moving to my next stop.

 This thing was huge- almost as long as my thumb!
 It had wicked antenna, like a small hands coming out of each side of its head, lots of gnarly legs and had caramel-colored back plates with lots of bright white pin stripes on each side.
-Instinctively, I knew it was going to tear off a chunk of my arm – right through my shirt, coat and rain suit; so I quickly twisted to slap it across the fairway.
+Instinctively, I knew it was going to tear off a chunk of my arm so, I immediately twisted to slap it across the fairway.

 This panic-driven move, of necessity, meant I had to take my eyes away from steering and leave driving to chance for a few seconds, which was just enough time to swerve and run over an expensive baby tree the landscaping guys had just planted.